 The 122 dB Max Peak SPL is far higher than any other headphone in the same range.
-Well, it’s another debate that we need that high SPL on headphones or not.
+Well, it’s another debate whether we need that high SPL on headphones or not.
 After all, mixing in low volume is recommended by the mix engineers to avoid the Flecher Manson curve effect.

-KRKSYS also claims that it’s very responsible to low ends with 10Hz – 22kHz frequency response.
+KRKSYS also claims that it’s very responsible for low ends with 10Hz – 22kHz frequency response.
 However, when I tested at low ends, it’s not so effective below 50-60 Hz.
 However, you will listen to the low end below then 50 Hz but not so effectively so that you could mix.

 Well, for a headphone, low end around 50-60 Hz is not bad.

 To minimize the outside noise and make it wear comfortably, KRK KNS 6402 has Acoustic Cellular Foam.
 It works great outside.

 The noise cancellation feature of this headphone is effective up to 26 dBA. that means it cancels the background noise up to 26 dB, which is excellent for environments like parks etc. Also, this ambient noise isolation prevents the bleed over the headphone when used as vocals or instrument monitor during recording.